[chapter 7 of my book, Reflections on Radical Catholic Reactionaries]

-Fundamentalism in these "half-converts" is cultivated from within what they falsely think is the "orthodox" Catholic paradigmatic framework (and in Protestantism prior to that).
-The Catholic so-called "traditionalist" who is also a convert generally wasn't brought to fundamentalism as a Catholic; he already was a "fundamentalist" because that is an approach, outlook, and way of interpreting information and knowledge and factual data.
+131. Fundamentalism in these "half-converts" is cultivated from within what they falsely think is the "orthodox" Catholic paradigmatic framework (and in Protestantism prior to that).
+The radical Catholic reactionary (RadCathR) who is also a convert generally wasn't brought to fundamentalism as a Catholic; he already was a "fundamentalist" because that is a mental outlook and way of interpreting information and knowledge and factual data.

-This "fundamentalist" mentality or mindset occupies some common "mental ground" between Catholics and Protestants because it is prior even to theology.
-It is a shortcoming in one's philosophical outlook and how those who disagree are regarded.
+132. This "fundamentalist" mentality or mindset occupies some common "mental ground" between Catholics and Protestants because it is prior to theological reflection.
+It's a shortcoming in one's philosophical outlook and how those who disagree are regarded.
 Yet it is much more psychological than theological at bottom.
-Hence the ubiquitous paranoia, conspiratorialism, consignment of everyone to the left of them to "liberalism" or "Neo-Catholicism," etc., etc. These types of individuals are a sort of modern-day Pharisee.
+Hence the ubiquitous paranoia, conspiratorialism, consignment of everyone to the left of them to "liberalism" or "Neo-Catholicism," etc., etc. These types of individuals are sort of the modern-day Pharisees.
 The particular brand gets added to the pre-existing psychological mixture.
 These "half-converts" bring their "mix" to Catholicism.